GolangMan0523/utterance/README.md

 To run the application, you need to have Go installed on your system.
 You can download and install Go.

 You also need to have an input JSON file that contains a slice of utterances in `data` folder, each with a speaker, a text, and a timestamp in milliseconds.
-The input file should be named `input.json` and placed in the same directory as the application.
+The input file should be named `input.json` and placed in the `data` folder.
+And you can see `output.json` as a result in the `data` folder after running application.

 To build and run the application, open a terminal and navigate to the application directory.
 Then run the following command: